-Mr X was coming up to a major financial decision regarding his retirement planning.
+Mr X was coming up to a major decision regarding his retirement and financial planning.
 He came to us for advice on both his retirement and investment portfolios to see what would be the best way forward for both himself and his family.

 It was also decided to switch a percentage of Mr X’s pension plan from investment funds to a cash fund for the short term.
 This would allow him to plan with more certainty with this part of his retirement plan.
 In the meantime, he can continue to pay into this plan as the contributions still attract 40% tax relief.
 Then, when the time comes for him to finish work, he can make a decision about the remainder of his plan.

 With regard to his existing Investment portfolio it was decided to keep these invested in the same funds and to look at adding to this portfolio as and when he could.
 He would also have the added benefit of being able to generate additional income if needed from an extremely tax-efficient product.

 Mr X was very happy with the advice from Compass and as a result he feels more comfortable with the changes that are happening and how they can be incorporated into his retirement plan.

 He welcomed the idea of de-risking a proportion of his retirement pot so that he had certainty of how much this particular pot would be worth, as well as locking in the growth that he has accumulated over the years.

 Finally,, he liked the idea of having an increased allowance regarding his savings in ISAs, which he would look to maximise if possible, as this gave him flexibility regarding investment growth or income if needed.